msssk/dgrid/doc/components/core-components/OnDemandList-and-OnDemandGrid.md

 view.

-When working with a writable store, for best results, the store should return a collection with an `observe` method, which enables the list to keep its display up to date with any changes that occur in the store after the items are rendered.
+When working with a writable store, for best results, the store should return a collection with a `track` method, which enables the list to keep its display up to date with any changes that occur in the store after the items are rendered.
 The [`dstore/Observable`](https://github.com/SitePen/dstore/blob/master/Observable.js)